psugihara/FreeChat/README.md

   - [ ] New name (I think Chats is taken)
   - [ ] Conversation null state
   - [ ] user can copy conversation
-  - [ ] make it not crash on super long chats by limiting the context passed to llm
   - [x] new conversation should focus textarea
   - [ ] toast notif for errors https://github.com/sanzaru/SimpleToast
   - [x] interrupt llama
   - [ ] llama should pause for a moment before responding if text hasn't generated
+  - [ ] convo scroll behavior breaks on code blocks, syntax highligting would be nice

 - [ ] Try any llama.cpp compatible model
   - [x] configure model in Settings